 Key takeaways

-AI can take a significant amount of that off your desk.
-It can also get you sanctioned, sued, or disbarred if you use it carelessly.
-This guide is about the difference.
+AI can take a lot of that off your desk.
+Used carelessly, it can also get you sanctioned, sued, or disbarred.
+So which is which?

-I'll start with the part that matters most: consumer-grade AI tools — free ChatGPT, free Claude, free Gemini — are not built for legal work.
-They are not bound by your firm's confidentiality obligations.
-They have, in well-documented cases, fabricated case citations that lawyers then filed in court.
-Several attorneys have been formally sanctioned for it.
+Consumer AI, the free tiers of ChatGPT, Claude, and Gemini, was never built for legal work.
+It isn't bound by your confidentiality duties.
+And in well-documented cases, it has made up case citations that lawyers then filed in court.
+Several attorneys got formally sanctioned for it.

-This does not mean AI doesn't belong in a small law firm.
-It means you have to be more careful than the average small business owner, and you have to choose tools that match the stakes of the work.
+AI still belongs in your firm.
+You just have to be more careful than most business owners, and pick tools that match the stakes of the work.

 The two rules that govern everything else